-To summarize, carsharing and station cars provide a potential market niche for LEV and a modal alternative that offers the promise of reduced vehicle travel.
-The current proposal of CARB staff for granting extra credit to automakers is presented in Table 3.
-As proposed, the use of these transportation system credits would be capped at an amount equivalent to one-half of a manufacturer's pure ZEV obligation, one-fourth of the AT-PZEV category, and one-thirtieth of the PZEV category (23).
+To summarize, carsharing and station cars provide a potential market niche for lowemission vehicles and a modal alternative that offers the promise of reduced vehicle travel.
+The current proposal of CARB staff for granting extra credit to automakers is presented in Table 3 (below).
+As proposed, the use of these transportation systems credits would be capped at an amount equivalent to one half of a manufacturer's pure ZEV obligation, one fourth of the AT-PZEV category, and one thirtieth of the PZEV category (24).